How to Build a Circuit Training Workout Routine

 Unbeatable Circuit Training Workouts for the Gym and Home

-Are you looking for a fast, challenging, and full-body workout that can be endlessly customized to make sure you never get bored?
+Are you looking for a fast, challenging, and full-body workout routine that can be endlessly customized to make sure you never get bored?
 Then it’s time to learn about circuit workouts.
 These workouts are simple to construct and highly flexible so that you can adapt them as your fitness improves and/or your fitness goals change.
 What is a circuit workout, and how can you build a circuit training routine?
 Keep reading.
 You’ll learn how to become a circuit workout master whether you have an entire gym at your beck and call or you’re working out at home, on the road, or anywhere else.

 What Is a Circuit Workout?

-If you’ve ever done a boot camp or a virtual fitness class with a repeating rotation of exercises, then you may have already done a circuit training workout without even knowing it.
+If you’ve ever done a boot camp or a virtual fitness class with a repeating rotation of exercises, then you may have already know what a circuit training workout without even knowing it.
 In a nutshell, circuit training is a workout format where you perform a set number of exercises in a repeating circuit.

 Typically, each exercise is called a “station,” and you visit each station in a repeating order throughout the workout.
-So, for instance, you may create a circuit made up of five different exercises and perform that circuit three times.
+So, for instance, you may create a circuit workout made up of five different exercises and perform that circuit three times.
 The beauty of circuit training is that you can customize it any way you want.
 By changing the exercises that make up the circuit, the number of reps, the intensity of reps, and the number of circuits, you can make every workout different and challenging.

 However, there are common circuit workout practices that many exercisers stick to.
 For example, most exercisers choose between five and 10 individual exercises per workout and perform the circuit three to six times.
 Typically, a circuit workout lasts from 15 to 45 minutes.
 While you can use circuit workouts to emphasize cardio or resistance training, many exercisers like to create full-body circuit workouts that incorporate cardio and resistance exercises.